Stoner (novel): Reception

 In 1963 Williams' own publisher questioned Stoners potential to gain popularity and become a bestseller.
 On its 1965 publication there were a handful of glowing reviews such as The New Yorker's of June 12, 1965, which praised Williams for creating a character who is dedicated to his work but cheated by the world.
 Those who gave positive feedback pointed to the truthful voice with which Williams wrote about life's conditions, and they often compared Stoner to his other work, Augustus, in characters and plot direction.
 Irving Howe and C. P. Snow also praised the novel.
 However, sales of the novel did not reflect these positive commentaries.
 It sold fewer than 2000 copies, and was out of print a year later.

 It was then reissued as a mass-market paperback in 1972 by Pocket Books, reissued again in 1998 by the University of Arkansas Press and then in 2003 in paperback by Vintage and 2006 by New York Review Books Classics.
-French novelist Anna Gavalda translated Stoner in 2011 and in 2013, sales to distributors tripled.
-It was not until several years later during Stoner’s republication that the book became better known.
+After French novelist Anna Gavalda translated Stoner in 2011 and in 2013, sales to distributors tripled.
+It was not until several years later during Stoner's republication that the book became better known.
 After being republished and translated into several languages, the novel "sold hundreds of thousands of copies in 21 countries".